Tropical depression or tropical storm likely to form in southwestern Gulf this week: forecasters

 The first named storm to form in 2024 would be Alberto.

-The system in the Gulf of Mexico is forecast to move slowly west or west-northwest.
-As of 2 a.m.
-Monday, its chances of developing had increased to 60% in the next two days and held steady at 70% in the next seven days.
+The system in the Gulf of Mexico is forecast to move slowly west or west-northwest toward the western Gulf coast.
+As of 8 a.m.
+Monday, its chances of developing had increased to 70% in the next two to seven days.

 Gale warnings have been issued for portions of the Gulf of Mexico and the system could bring heavy rain and potential flooding across parts of southern Mexico and Central America.